JesusMaster/github-see-mcp-server/README.md

 - Configurable timeouts, CORS settings, and logging levels
 - Robust error handling and detailed logging

+## Authentication

+This server uses API key authentication to protect its endpoints.
+All requests to `/mcp` and `/messages` must include an `Authorization` header with a valid bearer token.

+Example: `Authorization: Bearer your-secret-api-key`

+To set up authentication, add the following variable to your `.env` file:

+`API_KEY=your-secret-api-key`

 ## Project Structure

 The project follows a modular, feature-based architecture.
 All source code is located in the `src` directory.